A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

-For the closed-source LLMs, we use the official API provided by OpenAI to interact with LLMs.
+\paragraph{\textbf{Model Configuration}} For closed-source LLMs, we interact using OpenAI's official APIs.
 The model versions we selected are GPT-4-turbo and GPT-3.5-turbo, specifically referencing gpt-4-turbo-2024-04-09 and gpt-3.5-turbo-0125 respectively\footnote{\url{https://platform.openai.com/docs/models}}.